-Academic load refers to the number of credit hours a student carries in a given term.
-A full-time load is 12-17 credit hours for the fall or spring term and 12 credit hours for a summer term (maximum of 6 credits per session, excluding practicums, internships, or trip courses).
-Overtime enrollment will require approval by submitting a petition for policy exception.
+The term "academic load" refers to the number of credit hours students carry in a given term.
+A full-time load is 12 credit hours for the in any given term.
+Enrollment in more than 18 credits within a term will require approval by submitting a petition for policy exception.